• Home /

 Before the 5-year term ends, the buyer expects to sell the home and move to a different state.

-Sometime during those first five years, though, the home buyer’s plans change, so they refinance the home into a 30-year fixed-rate mortgage at current mortgage rates to ensure a lump sum payment never comes due.
+Sometime during those first five years, though, the home buyer’s plans change.
+They refinance the home into a 30-year fixed-rate mortgage at current mortgage rates to ensure a lump sum payment never comes due.

 Common Questions About Balloon Mortgages